philzook58/philzook58.github.io/_posts/2024-07-07-ext_z3_egraph.md

 If you wanted to, you could do the same thing here with egg or egglog, by reflecting every equality learned into a solver object held by the egraph.
 This solver is then available for use in guards.
 You could extract at each step, or maintain a map from eclasses to special consts `Const("e54", Sort)`.

+Could I used z3 to achievea notion of context / conditional equality?
+Twee style ite?

 An alternative approach might be the have z3_formula be objects inside your egraph, an external datatype like f64 or string.
 This is somewhat like the formulog approach.

 We can also support rules and multipatterns